Plants from us

 Syngonium Batik

 Syngonium Batik, also known as the Batik Arrowhead Vine, is a vining plant with strikingly variegated leaves.
 It thrives in bright, indirect light, though it can tolerate lower light levels, which might cause the variegation to be less pronounced.
 This plant prefers its soil to remain lightly moist but not soggy, so it's best to let the top layer of soil dry out between waterings.
 It enjoys moderate to high humidity, so a terrarium or humid environment will help it thrive.
-The beautiful, marbled leaves make it a standout in any collection.
+The beautiful, almost embroidered leaves make it a standout in any collection.